Article Preview

 -

-Select the Enable option.
+Select the Enable subaccount option.

 - If successful, the subaccount will have a status of Enabled similarly to the image below.